nietowl/Excel_automation-/README.md

 # Excel_automation-
-Scripts In python language to auto mate some basic and repitated tasks
+Scripts In python language to automate some basic and repitated tasks